fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 If you a need a copy of my papers just send me an email, some of them have pre-print versions in my RG profile.

 **Published**<br>
 [A first look at Ge/Si partitioning during amorphous silica precipitation: Implications for Ge/Si as a tracer of fluid-silicate interactions](https://www.sciencedirect.com/science/article/abs/pii/S0016703721000193) <br>N.M.
 Fernandez, <b>A. Perez-Fodich</b>, L.A.
 Derry, J.L.
-Druhan. <i>In Press Geochimica et Cosmochimica Acta</i>.
+Druhan. <i>Geochimica et Cosmochimica Acta</i>. **2021**, 297, 158-178.

 [A model for germanium-silicon equilibrium fractionation in kaolinite](https://www.sciencedirect.com/science/article/abs/pii/S0016703720304841)<br>
 **A. Perez-Fodich**, L. A. Derry. <i>Geochimica et Cosmochimica Acta</i>. **2020**, 288, 199-213.